 The beaches of Montenegro have some of the cleanest and clearest waters in Europe, and some of them even boast beautiful pink pebbles or sand alongside turquoise blue water – a unique sight only found in Montenegro.
 From quiet secluded coves to long sandy bays, here is a selection of five of Montenegro’s best beaches.

 The old fishing town of Petrovac is widely known for its historic churches, harbor, and monasteries, but it also boasts not one but two beautiful golden sand beaches.
 Numerous cafes, bars, and restaurants are set directly on the beach, making Petrovac a popular choice for tourists and locals alike.

 For those looking for more seclusion, the surrounding area offers a number of hidden treasures.

 “Heading south towards Petrovac, travelers will find numerous small, secluded beaches and coves, most of them approachable only by water.
 One of the top beaches of this area is the Drobni Pijesak Beach, a 250m long stretch surrounded by rolling hills and sparkling waters,” said Reigo Eljas, UK & Ireland Country Director at Last Minute.

-Plavi Horizonti beach is often referred to as the best beach in the north of Montenegro, and its clean water and pristine sand have earned it a coveted blue flag.
+Plavi Horizonti beach is often referred to as the best beach in the north of Montenegro (near the touristy Kotor) and its clean water and pristine sand have earned it a coveted blue flag.
 Popular amongst families, Plavi Horizonti is one of the best snorkeling spots in Montenegro, with the clarity of the sea making it easy to see a wide variety of fish and marine life.

 Out of the water, Plavi Horizonti continues to appeal to the senses with its beautiful setting amongst trees and dramatic rocky outcrops.
 This quiet and peaceful Montenegrin beach is a must-visit for nature lovers visiting the country.